-- a) Intermediate competitions may be sanctioned by CIVA as FAI Class 2 events. - b) Such competitions shall be run to the exact same flying regulations as the "Y52" World or Continental championships. - c) Pilots who have flown in an Advanced (resp.
-Unlimited) World or Continental Championship for powered aircraft, during the year of an Intermediate contest or in the preceding two years, will only be eligible to fly in the Intermediate contest if they gained less than 60% of the maximum possible marks across the sequences they flew in the last Advanced (resp.
-Unlimited) contest. - d) Organisers of "Y52" events (World or Continental championships, or International competitions) may elect to combine it with an "I" International competition (see below).
+- a) Intermediate competitions following rule 1.2.1.3 may be sanctioned by CIVA as FAI First or Second Category events.
+First Category events will be World Intermediate Aerobatic Championships. - b) Such competitions shall be run to the exact same flying regulations as the "Y52" World or Continental championships. - Championship for powered aircraft, during the year of an Intermediate contest or in the preceding two years, will only be eligible to fly in the Intermediate contest if they gained less than 60% of the maximum possible marks across the sequences they flew in the last Advanced (respectively Unlimited) contest. - d) Organisers of "Y52" events (World or Continental championships) may elect to combine it with an "I" International competition (see below).

-1.3.2.5.
+1.3.3.2.
 Combined "I" and "Y52"